verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_lsm.md

 docker inspect frontend | grep seccomp
 ```

-And again as a final check we test if our service is still available:
+And again as a final check, we test if our service is still available:

 ```bash
 frontendIP=$(docker inspect frontend  -f '{{ range.NetworkSettings.Networks }}{{ .IPAddress }}{{ end }}')
 curl http://$frontendIP:5000
 ```

-AppArmor, Seccomp or SELinux can also play an important roles in mitigating unpatched vulnerabilities like [Leaky Vessels](https://www.redhat.com/en/blog/latest-container-exploit-runc-can-be-blocked-selinux)
+AppArmor, Seccompm or SELinux can also play important roles in mitigating unpatched vulnerabilities like [Leaky Vessels](https://www.redhat.com/en/blog/latest-container-exploit-runc-can-be-blocked-selinux)